SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 # Exercise 2 - Create a Data Model

 In this exercise, we will use the new high productivity tools in SAP Business Application Studio to create a data model that persists our business data.
-You will expose the data as an OData service for our consuming applications later on.
+You will expose the data as an OData service that we will use in our applications later on.

 ## Exercise 2.1 Import CodeList to the Data Model

 In the storyboard, click on **teched** under the **Data Models** tile, and click **Open in Graphical Modeler**.
 The CDS Graphical Modeler opens.

-From the CDS Graphical Modeler editor's **double click** on the empty canvas, or from the top right toolbar click on the **Show Details** icon.
+From the CDS Graphical Modeler editor, click on the **Show Details** icon.

-Click the **Import** tab, click **+** (Import from other models), and select **Common Types**.
+Click the **Import** tab, click **+** (Import from other models), and select **Common Types**.<br>
 From the dialog box, select the **sap.common.CodeList** checkbox, and leave the other default options.

 The data type is imported to the model.
 It will be used later as a property in the **Urgency** entity.